kjs29/CSS/README.md

-# This repository contains my notes on CSS
+# This repository contains my notes on HTML/CSS